What You’ll Learn 🌐

 NET transfer limitations

-The limitations of NET transfer are dependent on:
+The limitations of NET transfer depend on:

-CPU performance in case of advanced math
+CPU performance in cases of advanced mathematical operations.

-We are limited with data transfer because all the PCs are connected together with 1Gb LAN cable.
+Data transfer is limited because all PCs are connected using a 1 Gb LAN cable.

 Time | Data size |